cedar-policy/cedar-docs/docs/syntax-operators.md

 **Usage:** `<ipaddr>.isInRange(<ipaddr>)`

-Function that evaluates to `true` if the receiver is an IP address or a range of addresses that fall completely within the range specified by the operand\.
+Function that evaluates to `true` if the receiver is an IP address or a range of addresses that fall completely within the range specified by the operand.

 ```
 ip("192.168.0.1").isInRange(ip("192.168.0.1/24"))   //true